Menlo Logistics

 Menlo Logistics was a global supply chain company operating in 20 countries on five continents.
 Its core business offerings included third-party logistics and supply chain management, and the company specialized in the integration of all functions across the supply chain.
 The company operated 210 locations worldwide and had 18000000 sqft of warehouse capacity.

-It was a business unit of Con-way, which was acquired in 2015 by XPO Logistics.
-Sister companies included Con-way Freight, Con-way Truckload, and Con-way Multimodal.
+It was a business unit of Con-way, which was acquired in 2015 by XPO, Inc. Sister companies included Con-way Freight, Con-way Truckload, and Con-way Multimodal.